Tropical butterflies produce a wonderful display but I was interested to learn about their more humble British cousins

 The libraries hold exhibitions of photography, botanical art and more, along with talks and courses.

 As well as books and periodicals, discover, art, photos and archives.
 Open to all.

 Our libraries can help with your academic research and provide access to digital resources too.
-RHS members can borrow from the thousands of gardening books held in the RHS Libraries - visit our online catalogue.
+RHS members can borrow from the thousands of gardening books held in the RHS Libraries.